 If your houseplants have been vacationing outdoors, keep an eye on the thermometer.
 It may be time to move them back inside.

-Cold weather’s on the way, if it hasn’t already arrived in your garden, and you don’t want to wake up one morning and find your favorite ficus frostbitten and dead.
+Cold weather is on its way, if it hasn’t already arrived in your garden.
+You don’t want to wake up one morning and find your favorite houseplants frostbitten and dead.

-But you also don’t want to bring insects indoors, or stress your plants when you suddenly move them back into the dry, warm air inside your home.
+However, you also don’t want to bring insects indoors or stress your plants when you suddenly move them back into the warm, dry environment inside your home.

-- Spider mites, mealybugs, and other pests may return after they’re washed off.
+- Combating.
+Spider mites, mealybugs and other pests may return after they’re washed off.
 If they persist, step up to an insecticidal soap.

-- Heated air from your furnace takes a toll on plants.
-Help keep moisture around them by grouping pots together, and sit them on top of pebbles in saucers filled with a little water.
+- Placing.
+Heated air from your furnace takes a toll on plants.
+Help keep moisture around them by grouping pots together and sit them on top of pebbles in saucers filled with a little water.
 Don’t let the pots touch the water, which can lead to root rot.
-Some gardeners mist their plants regularly, or keep them in a steamy bathroom or near the kitchen sink.
+Some gardeners mist their plants regularly or keep them in a steamy bathroom or near the kitchen sink.
 Try a humidifier if you have lots of plants.

-- Rotate your pots weekly, so the plants don’t lean toward the light.
+- Rotating.
+Rotate your pots weekly, so the plants don’t lean toward the light.

-- Don’t be surprised if your houseplants lose some foliage when they come back inside.
+- Time for adjusting.
+Don’t be surprised if your houseplants lose some foliage when they come back inside.
 They should produce new growth as they adjust.
-If they don’t, and they seem to struggle, use grow lights to help them through the winter.
+If they don’t, or they seem to be struggling, use grow lights to help them through the winter.